How to Host a Summer Book Club for Kids: Charlotte’s Web

 Some kids don’t read as well as others, so you’ll want to be sure the book is pretty appropriate for the age group you are inviting.
 Charlotte’s Web turned out to be an excellent choice for a group of girls between 2nd and 3rd grades.

 3. Make invitations

-I have a Big Shot (die cutting and embossing contraption) and a spider web embossing folder, so Sophia helped me to emboss some light blue card stock with a spider web.
+I have a Big Shot (die cutting and embossing contraption) and a spider web embossing folder, so I had my daughter help me to emboss some light blue card stock with a spider web.

-For the spider, Sophia helped to hot-glue googly eyes to a black pom pom and then hot-glue that to the card stock.
+For the spider, my daughter hot-glued googly eyes to a black pom pom and then hot-glued that to the card stock.
 We then drew legs on with a marker.

 These were incredibly easy to make and they turned out absolutely adorable!

 My daughter chose how to word the invitation (for the most part) and I helped her type it up with the fonts that she chose.